-Phase I of the APTrust implementation will develop a preservation environment comprised of a repository for aggregated content and a replicating node for the Digital Preservation Network (DPN).
-This environment will:
+APTrust is developing a preservation environment comprised of a repository for aggregated content and a replicating node for the Digital Preservation Network (DPN).
+It will:

-- perform basic ingest and retrieval actions initiated by multiple institutions
+- Perform basic ingest and retrieval initiated by partner institutions

-- develop transport mechanisms for moving content between environments
+- Build and test interactions with DPN replicating nodes, including transport mechanisms for moving content among environments

-The University of Virginia is responsible for Phase I development, which is slated for completion by December 2013.
-UVa is designing and building the Phase I components with the financial assistance and community support of the partner institutions.
+Phase I is slated for completion by June 2014.
+APTrust staff at the University of Virginia are designing and building the components with the financial assistance and community support of the 16 partner institutions.

-Once Phase I is completed, APTrust will shift from an “incubation” project to a fully-realized preservation environment that can be populated and extended by the entire community.
-Member institutions will be able to preserve content in the environment built in Phase I, based on business models determined by the partner community.
-Phase II development of the aggregate repository may include a range of enhancements such as hosted repository services, end-user access, format migration services, and other services desired by the partner community.
-In Phase II, we anticipate that APTrust will move out from under UVa’s wing and convert to a not-for-profit organization that is supported by the wider technical participation of the partner community.
+APTrust will shift from an “incubation” project to a fully functional preservation environment that can be populated and extended by the community.
+Member institutions will be able to preserve content in the environment built in Phase I based on business models determined by the partner community.
+Phase II will include: